HongyangGao/PixelTCN/README.md

 ## Introduction

-Pixel deconvolutional layer (PixelDCL) is a more effective way to realize up-sampling operations than deconvolutional layer.
+Pixel deconvolutional layer (PixelDCL) is a more effective way to perform up-sampling operations than deconvolutional layer.

-Detailed information about PixelDCL is provided by [arXiv tech report] (https://arxiv.org/abs/1705.06820).
+Detailed information about PixelDCL is provided in [arXiv tech report] (https://arxiv.org/abs/1705.06820).

 ## Citation